Rocco Baldelli: Personal life

 After a decade of being together, Baldelli married his girlfriend Allie in July 2021.
 Daughter Louisa was born in September of that year.
 Fraternal twins Nino and Enzo were born in September 2023.

 In 2004, Baldelli was inducted into the Rhode Island Italian-American Hall of Fame.
 Baldelli has listed his other interests as traveling, fishing and playing the bass guitar.
 He is the son of Dan and Michelle Baldelli and has two brothers, Nicholas (a dentist) and Dante.
 His brother Dante played college baseball for the Boston College Eagles baseball team.
 He resides both in St. Pete Beach, Florida and Rhode Island, where his parents still live.

 Baldelli is a horse owner with an interest in breeding and racing Thoroughbreds.

 Baldelli is the nephew of Woonsocket mayor and former Rhode Island state representative Lisa Baldelli-Hunt.
 Baldelli, a registered Democrat, has donated money to various Democrat candidates, including Bernie Sanders in 2016 and Joe Biden in 2020.

-Baldelli is an avid music fan, who names Phish, the Grateful Dead, Greensky Bluegrass, JRAD and Spafford among his favorite groups.
+Baldelli is a fan of Phish, the Grateful Dead, Greensky Bluegrass, JRAD and Spafford.